David Hemmings: Blowup and stardom

 Hemmings’ luck changed when he was cast in the lead of Blowup (1966).
 It was directed by Michelangelo Antonioni, who detested the "Method" way of acting.
 He sought a fresh young face for the lead in the film.
 He found Hemmings, at the time acting in small-stage theatre in London, although at their first meeting Antonioni told Hemmings, "You look wrong.
 You're too young."
 Hemmings was offered the part of the protagonist, a London fashion photographer who accidentally photographs evidence of a murder, after Sean Connery turned the role down because Antonioni would not show him the full script but only a seven-page treatment stored in a cigarette packet.

 The resulting film was a critical and commercial sensation for MGM, which financed it, and helped turn Hemmings and Vanessa Redgrave into stars.
 "I've been discovered half a dozen times," said Hemmings.
 "This time I think I've made it."

-After Blowup Hemmings accepted an offer from Warner Bros to play Mordred in the big-budget film of the Broadway musical Camelot (1967).
+After Blowup Hemmings accepted an offer from Warner Bros to play Mordred in the big-budget film of the Broadway musical Camelot (1967), reuniting him with Vanessa Redgrave, but the film was not a success.
 He had a supporting part in the thriller Eye of the Devil (1966), playing the brother of Sharon Tate.
 Hemmings was then cast as Louis Nolan in the big-budget epic The Charge of the Light Brigade (1968), which, like Camelot, was widely seen but failed to recoup its cost.